antronerds/r2-tutorials/original/R2Tutorials.md

 data sets.
 From within this view we can adapt the visualization in a couple of ways.
 When we look at the XY plot, we can annotate the graph with a track distinction and color all of the circles accordingly.
-To achieve this, simply select ‘color by track’ and select the annotation source to be used for the coloring.
-Once redrawn, this will also add ‘boxplot’ representations on the sides of the image to represent the signals from both dataset perspectives.
-Alternatively, we can also represent the image as a ‘YY’ plot, where multiple annotations will be represented underneath the imag.
-We can adapt this via the ‘graphtype’ selection.
-Next to simply ‘looking’ at reporters from the different datasets, we can also correlate 2 data types with each other.
-To achieve this, we first go back to the ‘main’ page by clicking on the upper left link.
+To achieve this, simply select ï¿½color by trackï¿½ and select the annotation source to be used for the coloring.
+Once redrawn, this will also add ï¿½boxplotï¿½ representations on the sides of the image to represent the signals from both dataset perspectives.
+Alternatively, we can also represent the image as a ï¿½YYï¿½ plot, where multiple annotations will be represented underneath the imag.
+We can adapt this via the ï¿½graphtypeï¿½ selection.
+Next to simply ï¿½lookingï¿½ at reporters from the different datasets, we can also correlate 2 data types with each other.
+To achieve this, we first go back to the ï¿½mainï¿½ page by clicking on the upper left link.
 We would now like to identify which gene has the best association with its methylation status.
 Wherefore we need to correlate every gene with the methylation probes that are in the annotated to belong to a